Cherreads

 No one argued.

 Will watched the drifting lights reflect off the black water.
-He reached into his belt pouch without thinking.
-Empty.
-He'd been doing that all day — the automatic reach, the automatic nothing.
-He closed the pouch and kept his hands busy with a perimeter check instead.
+He kept his hands busy with a perimeter check instead of letting them hang empty at his sides.

 Tyson and Don picked their way down the slick incline to the shoreline.
 Don crouched, tested the water with a finger, and drank carefully.
 Tyson found a flat shelf of crystal and dropped his heavy frame onto it with a long, rattling exhale.

 The adrenaline crash was settling in, turning their conversation into a low, exhausted debrief of the slaver ambush.
-But as the firelight from a small, crystal-shielded pit began to flicker, the reality of the level disparity set in.
+As the firelight from a small, crystal-shielded pit began to flicker, the reality of the level disparity set in.

 "Their lieutenant," Maddie muttered, looking at her bruised knuckles.
 "He wasn't just better trained.
 He felt... denser.
 When I hit him, it was like hitting a brick wall made of static."